kuchnaya-hub/maroon-broccoli/src/pages/index.md

     background: gray
     title: Latest Posts
 meta_title: Behtar Ads - Marketing App for Resellers
+meta_description: >-
-meta_description: 'Get promo videos for your product from Meesho, '
+  Get promo videos for your product from Meesho, Shop101 and other reselling apps.
 template: landing
 ---